Assistant Professor in the Department of Economics at the University of Ottawa

 Work in Progress

-Improving Dynamic Optimization in Life-Cycle Consumption Experiments (with Luba Petersen)
+Improving Financial Decision-Making: Insights from Dynamic Optimization with a Budgeting Calculator (with Luba Petersen)

 The Race to the Bottom (with Giovanni Gallipoli and Yoram Halevy)